-121 Determining the SCR for ring-fenced funds and marked-to-model portfolios
+100 Determining the SCR for ring-fenced funds and marked-to-model portfolios

-- (1) If an insurer has a material ring-fenced fund, determined in accordance with regulation 145, or a marked-to-model portfolio, the insurer must calculate a notional SCR for each ring-fenced fund, marked-to-model portfolio and the residual. - (2) An insurer's SCR is the sum of the notional SCRs for each ring-fenced fund, marked-to-model portfolio and the residual. - (3) If the ring-fenced fund, marked-to-model portfolio or the residual is determined to have a negative notional SCR, the notional SCR must be set to zero before being aggregated with positive notional SCRs in the SCR calculation in paragraph (2). - (4) With reference to paragraph (1), if the insurer has determined it has a non-material ring-fenced fund, the assets and liabilities of that ring-fenced arrangement must still be included within the residual of the insurer's portfolio. - (5) An insurer must determine its notional SCRs before making any adjustment to its basic own-funds required by regulation 143, to avoid circularity in the calculation. - (6) An insurer must calculate its notional SCRs in accordance with regulation 51, with the exception that for risk scenarios involving multiple stresses, the stress that has the most negative impact on the insurer's basic ownfunds as a whole must be used to determine the insurer's capital requirement under that scenario, for each ring-fenced fund, marked-to-model portfolio and the residual. - (7) With reference to paragraph (6), the stress that has the most negative impact on the insurer's basic own-funds as a whole under a scenario, is determined by aggregating the capital requirement for each stress within that scenario, across each ring-fenced fund, marked-to-model portfolio and the residual and then considering which stress determines the capital requirement under that scenario. - (8) The notional SCRs must be calculated net of the mitigating effect of future discretionary benefits in accordance with regulation 56.
+- (1) If an insurer has a material ring-fenced fund, determined under regulation 118, or a marked-to-model portfolio, the insurer must calculate a notional SCR for each ring-fenced fund, marked-to-model portfolio and the residual. - (2) An insurer's SCR is the sum of the notional SCRs for each ring-fenced fund, marked-to-model portfolio and the residual. - (3) If the ring-fenced fund, marked-to-model portfolio or the residual is determined to have a negative notional SCR, the notional SCR must be set to zero before being aggregated with positive notional SCRs in the SCR calculation in paragraph (2). - (4) Under paragraph (1), if the insurer has determined it has a non-material ring-fenced fund, the assets and liabilities of that ring-fenced arrangement must still be included within the residual of the insurer's portfolio.

-- (9) If profit participation exists, an insurer's assumptions relating to the variation of future bonus rates must be realistic and have due regard to the impact of the shock at the level of the ring-fenced fund and to any contractual, legal or statutory requirements governing the profit participation mechanism. - (10) For each ring-fenced fund, marked-to-model portfolio and the residual, the relevant downward adjustment of the notional SCR for the loss-absorbing capacity of technical provisions must not exceed the amount of future discretionary benefits within that fund.
+- (5) An insurer must determine its notional SCRs before making any adjustment to its basic own-funds required by regulation 114(2), to avoid circularity in the calculation. - (6) An insurer must calculate its notional SCRs under regulation 28, with the exception that for risk scenarios involving multiple stresses, the stress that has the most negative impact on the insurer's basic own-funds as a whole must be used to determine the insurer's capital requirement under that scenario, for each ring-fenced fund, marked-to-model portfolio and the residual. - (7) Under paragraph (6), the stress that has the most negative impact on the insurer's basic own-funds as a whole under a scenario, is determined by aggregating the capital requirement for each stress within that scenario, across each ring-fenced fund, marked-to-model portfolio and the residual and then considering which stress determines the capital requirement under that scenario. - (8) The notional SCRs must be calculated net of the mitigating effect of future discretionary benefits under regulation 35. - (9) If profit participation exists, an insurer's assumptions relating to the variation of future bonus rates must be realistic and have due regard to the impact of the shock at the level of the ring-fenced fund and to any contractual, legal or statutory requirements governing the profit participation mechanism. - (10) For each ring-fenced fund, marked-to-model portfolio and the residual, the relevant downward adjustment of the notional SCR for the lossabsorbing capacity of technical provisions must not exceed the amount of future discretionary benefits within that fund.